How To Wholesale Real Estate In Montana: Step-by-Step (2025)

 A double closing is a specialized structured real estate deal where two real estate transactions take place around the same time.
 This is done when a wholesaler finds a motivated seller and agrees to buy their distressed house for a certain price.
 Then, as the wholesaler, you agree to sell the property to your end buyer for a profit.
 At closing, the property is transferred from the seller to the wholesaler, then from the wholesaler to the cash buyer at a higher price.

 Wholetail is when you purchase a distressed property and make enough repairs to make it viable, but you won’t do a full renovation.
-After minor upgrades are made, you market the property on MLS in order to entice an investor that will pay top dollar for the property.
+After minor upgrades are made, you market the property on MLS in order to entice an investor who will pay top dollar for the property.

 This strategy gives you, the wholesaler, more time and flexibility to find a new buyer.
 This new buyer may even be able to get a mortgage on the property due to the repairs made.
 You can think of wholetailing as a hybrid between a wholesale and a flip, as you are investing to get the home in a more appealing condition for the end buyer.
-By doing this you'll get more access to buyers with financing, and potentially secure more profits by seasoning the property for a few weeks or months and selling it at a higher price.
+By doing this, you'll get more access to buyers with financing, and potentially secure more profits by seasoning the property for a few weeks or months and selling it at a higher price.

 Absolutely.
 It is wholly legal to wholesale real estate in the state of Montana.
 What you need to know, however, is that you cannot sell or market the actual property without a real estate license.